avef1000/magisk-cli/README.md

 # magisk-cli
-no need to patch your boot images on your phone anymore, just do it on the cli THIS TOOL WAS MADE POSSIBLE BY USING AND ADAPTING MAGISK TOOLS AND SCRIPTS BY TOPJOHNWU TOPJOHNWU HAS BEEN MY INSPIRATION FOR EVERYTHING I DO COMPUTERWISE.
+no need to patch your boot images on your phone anymore, just do it on the cli THIS TOOL WAS MADE POSSIBLE BY USING AND ADAPTING MAGISK TOOLS AND SCRIPTS BY TOPJOHNWU TOPJOHNWU HAS BEEN MY INSPIRATION FOR EVERYTHING I DO COMPUTER-WISE.

 just clone the repository
 # git clone https://github.com/avef1000/magisk-cli.git